KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    :ref:`kpp-commands`, and :ref:`inlined-code`.
 Their syntax is
    presented in :ref:`bnf-description`.

--  Comments are either enclosed between the curly braces ":code:`{`" and ":code:`}`", or written in a line starting with two slashes and a space ":code:`// `".
+-  Comments are either enclosed between the curly braces ":literal:`{`" and ":literal:`}`", or written in a line starting with two slashes and a space "// ".

 -  Any name given by the user to denote an atom or a species is restricted to be less than 32 character in length and can only